The following Web sites provide helpful information for parents on a wide variety of educational topics. The topics are listed alphabetically.

 www.finaid.org — an excellent guide to financial aid.

-studentaid.ed.gov — information from the U.S. Department of Education on preparing for and finding education beyond high school .
+www.studentaid.gov - information from the U.S. Department of Education on how to access and manage student aid beyond high school.

 www.cec.sped.org — Council for Exceptional children – publications, federal education, gifted news and issues.